Palmetto Sharpshooters: 1863

-Shortly after the engagement at Wauhatchie, the regiment would be ordered to march on Knoxville with forces under General Longstreet.
-On November 13, the regiment would secure a bridge site at Hough's Ferry on the Tennessee river, allowing a pontoon bridge to be constructed.
-During the Battle of Cambell's Station the regiment would play a supporting role in the attacks on Ambrose Burnside's Union forces.

 1864

-The regiment would be sent east as General Ulysses S Grants Overland Campaign went underway.
-During the Battle of the Wilderness the brigade, now once again under the command of Micah Jenkins, would arrive on the field with the rest of Longstreet's Corps on May 6. shortly after arrival the brigade would be ordered to support an attack being conducted by General William Mahone's Virginia brigade.
-The Virginians, who were disoriented from their attack through the dense undergrowth of the Wilderness, would open fire upon the South Carolinian troops advancing up the Orange Plank Road, wounding General Longstreet and killing Jenkins.
-An assault would be attempted again during the late afternoon, Jenkin's Brigade, now under the command of John Bratton led the attack against Federal log fortifications and entrenchments lining the Brock Road.
-The Confederate attack would see initial success, but Union counterattacks would quickly seal the breach in the Northern line.
-At the Battle of Spotsylvania Court House Bratton's brigade and the Palmetto's would hold Laurel Hill and earthworks around the Mule Shoe against repeated Federal attacks.
-The next few weeks would see heavy fighting for the Palmetto's during the battles at the North Anna, Totopotomy, and Cold Harbor.
+The regiment would be sent back east to Virginia as Union General Ulysses S. Grant's Overland Campaign went underway.
+During the Battle of the Wilderness Jenkin's brigade arrived on the field with the rest of Longstreet's Corps early on the morning of May 6.
+Shortly after arrival the brigade would be ordered to support an attack being made by General William Mahone's Virginia brigade up the Orange Plank Road.
+The Virginians, who were disoriented from their attack through the dense undergrowth of the Wilderness, mistook the South Carolinian brigade advancing up the Orange Plank Road for Union troops, and opened fire, wounding General Longstreet and killing Jenkins.
+An assault would be attempted again during the afternoon.
+Jenkins' Brigade, now under the command of Colonel John Bratton of the 6th South Carolina, led the attack against Federal log fortifications and entrenchments lining the Brock Road.
+The Confederate attack would see initial success, but Union counterattacks quickly sealed the breach in the Northern line.
+The next few weeks would see heavy fighting for the brigade during the battles at Spotsylvania Courthouse, North Anna, Totopotomy Creek, and Cold Harbor.

-Casualties for the Palmetto's during the Overland Campaign numbered:
+Casualties for the Palmetto Sharpshooters during the Overland Campaign numbered: